Dentures in Germantown, WI

 - Partial Dentures: This option is used when you still have some natural teeth.
 Depending on the number of teeth the partial dentures will replace, the piece may be held together with a plastic or metal base.
 The partial dentures also have clasps that fit around your existing teeth and help secure them in place.

 Even though dentures are made of artificial materials, they should still be cleaned daily.
 Food particles can get lodged between the artificial teeth and there will be bacteria from eating.
 Always remove your dentures and gently brush them with a denture brush or very soft toothbrush along with mild soap or denture cleanser.
 Additionally, you should gently brush your tongue, gums, and existing natural teeth (if any), to help maintain your oral health.
 Taking care of the dentures will help preserve them for years to come.
-To see if dentures in Germantown are the best option for you, schedule an appointment at our office today.
+To see if dentures in Germantown are an option for you, schedule an appointment at our office today.

 Germantown, WI Family and Cosmetic Dental Office.
 Call our friendly staff today.